adaly6/NHL-Data-Processing/README.md

 ## Assignment Focus Areas
 - Web Crawling
 - Vertical and Horizontal Integration
-- Data Processing and Cleaning Techniques
+- Data Preprocessing and Cleaning Techniques
+- Data Modeling using ggplot
+- R Markdown to Accompany R script

 ### Overview and Purpose
 The R Markdown file, accompanied by an HTML output, serves as a dynamic and accessible medium for conveying data analysis and visualizations.
 By encapsulating code, results, and narratives in a single document, it becomes an invaluable tool for both programmers and non-programmers.